MooersLab/ofat4xtals/README.md

 In contrast, the gradients in the factors are close to zero at the peak which explains why the peak conditions are reproducible.

-## What are OFAT experiments
+## What are OFAT experiments?
 These OFAT experiments involve holding all factors constant except for one while it is varied over several factor levels.
 We recommend starting the variation at 0 to test whether a factor's presence or absence influences crystal growth.
-We also recommend using four factor levels, including the zero level, so that the three points with the factor present can be used to assess whether the response is linear or curvilinear.
+Here, we test four levels of each factor, including the zero level, so that the three points with the factor present can be used to assess whether the response is linear or curvilinear.

 Most factors are expected to have a concave curvilinear effect on the crystallization of biological molecules.
+Convex curvilinear effects may occur occasionally.
-The effect might appear linear if the range of tested factor levels is narrow.
+The effect might appear to be linear if the range of the tested factor levels is narrow.
-In this case, you might be exploring only the rising or falling shoulder of a quadratic response.
+In this latter case, you may be exploring only the rising or falling shoulder of a quadratic response.

 Four levels is a minimal approach to detecting the curvilinear response.
 Five or six levels might be a more robust approach to characterizing the curvilinear nature of the response.
+However, the larger number of factor levels rapidly increases the size and expense of the experiment.

 This is about all you can expect out of these kinds of experiments.
 You may propagate your lead when testing factors that do not influence crystallization.